NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Related Work

 \textbf{Federated Learning (FL)}\quad FL was introduced by \citet{fedavg} as a machine learning approach that enables training a model on distributed datasets without sharing raw data.
 It attempts to address key issues such as data privacy, training on decentralized data, and data compliance for more heavily regulated data (e.g., medical imaging) \citep{fl_survey_zhang}.
 Despite its advantages, the centralized topology of FL introduces several challenges.
 These include potential privacy risks at the central server, scalability issues due to computational bottlenecks, and high communication overhead from frequent model updates between clients and the server \citep{fl_survey_mothukuri}.

-\textbf{Decentralized Federated Learning (DFL)}\quad DFL aims to eliminate the need for a central server by connecting clients in a fully decentralized topology. \citet{dfedavg} adapted the FedAvg approach of multiple local SGD iterations to the decentralized setting, leveraging momentum to improve model convergence and weight quantization to reduce total communication cost.
-Our NTK-DFL method may be viewed as building on this foundation, using the neural tangent kernel for more effective weight updates. \citet{dispfl} proposed a method of DFL where each client possesses their own sparse mask personalized to their specific data distribution. \citet{shi2023improvingmodelconsistencydecentralized} employed the sharpness-aware minimization optimizer to reduce the inconsistency of local models, whereas we tackle this issue through per-round averaging and final model aggregation.
+\textbf{Decentralized Federated Learning (DFL)}\quad DFL aims to eliminate the need for a central server by connecting clients in a fully decentralized topology. \citet{dfedavg} adapted the FedAvg approach of multiple local SGD iterations to the decentralized setting.
+Our NTK-DFL method may be viewed as building on this foundation, using the neural tangent kernel for more effective weight updates. \citet{dispfl} proposed a method of DFL where each client possesses their own sparse mask personalized to their specific data distribution. \citet{dfedsam} employed the sharpness-aware minimization optimizer to reduce the inconsistency of local models, whereas we tackle this issue through per-round averaging and final model aggregation.
 DFL approaches can aim to train one global model, such as the case of many hospitals training a model for tumor classification with local, confidential images \citep{tumor_example}.
-They may also aim to train a personalized model for each client in order to perform better on the local data distribution.
-For example, different groups of mobile phone users may use different words or emojis and would benefit from a personalized model \citep{pfl_survey}.
-Our method focuses on training a high-performing global model that generalizes well across all clients, offering improved convergence and resilience to data heterogeneity compared to existing DFL approaches.
+They may also aim to train a personalized model for each client to perform better on the local data distribution.
+For example, different groups of smartphone users may use different emojis and would benefit from a personalized model \citep{pfl_survey}.
+Our method focuses on training a high-performing global model that generalizes well across all clients, offering improved convergence and resilience to data heterogeneity compared to existing DFL methods.